MAMIDI-LIKHITHA/MemoryIC-Learning-Portfolio/README.md

 - Learn transistor-level and RTL-level memory design
 - Simulate and optimize SRAM, DRAM, and sense amplifiers
 - Build a strong foundation for research in memory ICs
-- Showcase practical skills for Micron GET / PhD applications
+- Showcase practical skills for PhD applications

 ---